 There are a number of indisputably great composers for the film: names like Richard Addinsell, David Raksin and Dimitri Tiomkin.

-And there are “serious” composes who also devoted more than a little of their effort and energy to writing for the screen.
+And there are “serious” 20th century composes who also devoted more than a little of their effort and energy to writing for the screen.
 Erich Wolfgang Korngold comes immediately to mind, although one could also place Serge Prokofiev, Dmitri Shostakovich, Miklós Rózsa, Bernard Herrmann, Georges Auric, Constant Lambert, Sir William Walton and several others in this category.

-And in the case of Schmitt, his one foray into the film world produced a music score that is stunning in its inventiveness and impact: Salammbô.
+And in the case of Schmitt, his foray into the film world produced a music score that is stunning in its inventiveness and impact: Salammbô.

 Flaubert’s book, which he wrote in 1862, is set in Carthage during the 3rd Century BC.
 It’s a real tale of “blood and thunder” … and has been described as “an exercise in sensuous and violent exoticism.”

 Flaubert’s novel contains some 15 chapters.
 There is a good synopsis of the plot available on Wikipedia; suffice it to say here that the highly dramatic story line, the interesting characters, and the exotic North African location were tailor-made for Schmitt’s musical sensitivities.

 Musicologist and Schmitt biographer Catherine Lorent has written that when Aubert and Marodon approached Schmitt to create the music for Salammbô, he “was not only one of the most famous composers of the inter-war years, but also the most famous living ‘orientalist’ composer.”